Lake-Tuggeranong-College/Holocron/E Course/WebDev/_projects/Project 1/Task 1/_slides/Project 1 - Theory.md

 # Task

-Follow the steps in the project instructions
+Follow the steps in the project instructions.

+End Goal: To have a docker container on your device that then is uploaded and installed on the LTC server.

 ---